 May: Cultural Bloom

 Furthermore, May offers ideal conditions for travel.
+Many travel experts consider May the best time to visit Portugal for perfect weather.

 Festivals and Events